Basin-Coastal-Scale-Interactions/juvenile-salmon-atlas/README.md

-"Stock-specific marine distribution patterns of juvenile Chinook salmon reveal a gradient of migratory strategies during their first year at sea".
+"Stock-specific marine distribution patterns of juvenile Chinook salmon reveal a gradient of migratory strategies during their first year at sea"
 ====

 This repository contains all required data and code to replicate the analyses